Brioche

 Cover the bowl with plastic wrap, then let rise at room temperature for 2 hours, until doubled in size:

-Roll each piece into a ball, and place 6 dough balls into each loaf pan (this makes 3 loaves total):
+To make a brioche loaf, after the refrigeration time, divide the dough into 3 sections, then each section into 6 equal pieces.
+Roll each piece into a small ball, and place 6 dough balls into each loaf pan (this makes 3 loaves total):

-Cover with plastic wrap, then let rise for 2 hours.
+Cover with plastic wrap, then let rise in a warm place for 2 hours (ideally at least 72F room temperature).
 The dough balls initially will look like they won’t fill the pan, but look how much they puff up:

-Brush the brioche with egg wash, if desired, and bake the loaf for about 30 minutes, until golden all over:
+Brush the brioche with egg wash, if desired.
+This will give the top extra color and a glossy finish, but it’s optional.
+Bake the loaf for about 30 minutes, until golden brown all over:

-If you have a really top-notch oven that bakes evenly, you may not need to cover it, but just keep your eye on the loaves.
+If you have a really top-notch oven that bakes evenly, you may not need to cover it, but just keep your eye on the loaves so they don’t get burned on top.

 Homemade English Muffins, English Style Scones, and Homemade Soft Pretzels are some of my other favorite breads to make from scratch.
 Enjoy!